inmite/imt-crypted-resources/README.md

                                                   encoding:NSUTF8StringEncoding];
     self.data  = [NSData cryptedDataWithData:originalData];

-Alternatively, you can provide an individual key (in hexadecimal string format) for each of the resources, for example as such:
+Alternatively, you can provide an individual key (in hexadecimal string format, or as a raw NSData object) for each of the resources, for example as such:

     self.data  = [NSData cryptedDataWithData:originalData hexKey:@"1234567890abcdef"];

+This may come handy in case you need to obfuscate the key itself in the binary.

 See the header files for more detailed information on what methods are available.